napari/docs/docs/developers/architecture/app_model.md

 of this enum should be used instead of the string literal when referring to a menu.

-The `group` and `order` fields let you control how menu items are grouped into sections, and they are ordered within each section.
+The `group` and `order` fields let you control how menu items are grouped into sections, and how they are ordered within each section.
 See {class}`~app_model.types.MenuItemBase` for details on each field.

 The `when` field lets you control when the menu item is visible.
 It can take a {class}`~app_model.expressions.Expr`, an expression that can be evaluated, with